-25. Bank Ratings
+26. Bank Ratings

-As of December 31, 2019, the Institution has the following ratings:
+As of December 31, 2019, the Bank has the following ratings:

 Standard & Poor's Fitch Ratings HR Ratings

 National level-

-Short- term mxA-1 F1+(mex) HR1
+Short term mxA-1 F1+(mex) HR1

-Long-term mxA+ AA-(mex) HRAA-
+Long term mxA+ AA- (mex) HRAA-

 Financial strength / Perspective Stable Stable Stable

 Release date August 20, 2018 October 3, 2019 October 29, 2019

-26. Contingencies and commitments
+27. Contingencies and commitments

-- Lawsuits Over the normal course of business, the Institution has been involved in certain lawsuits which are not expected to significantly affect their financial position or future results of operations.
+- a.
+Lawsuits Over the normal course of business, the Financial Group and its subsidiaries have been involved in certain lawsuits which are not expected to significantly affect their financial position or future results from operations.
 Provisions have been recognized for those matters representing probable losses.
-As of December 31, 2019, 2018 and 2017, the Institution has contingency reserves of \$43, \$62 and \$82, which are included in "Sundry creditors and other accounts payable".
-The Institution's management considers the reserve is reasonable, in accordance with its internal and external legal counsel opinion. - b) Administered loan portfolio As discussed in Note 9, the portfolio administered by the Institution derived from the sales made and equity held under the outline agreement executed with Exim-Bank and amounts to \$11, \$10 and \$20 as of December 31,2019, 2018 and 2017, respectively.
-In relation to this loan portfolio, the Institution has committed to assume all credit risks in the event of noncompliance with the terms agreed with Exim-Bank regarding the documentation of each loan.
-However, management considers that the possibility of a refund to Exim-Bank is unlikely. - c) Commitment As of December 31, 2019, 2018 and 2017 the Institution has service contracts (to receive), related to its operation, for 3.2%, 5.3% and 4%, respectively, of expenses, which are part of the Institution's current expenses.
+As of December 31, 2019 and 2018, the Financial Group has contingency reserves of \$43 and \$44 respectively, which are included in "Sundry creditors and other accounts payable".
+The Financial Group's management considers the reserve is reasonable, in accordance with its internal and external legal counsel opinion. - b.
+Administered loan portfolio As discussed in Note 9, the portfolio administered by the Financial Group derived from the sales made and equity held under the outline agreement executed with Exim-Bank, and amounts to \$11 and \$10 as of December 31, 2019 and 2018, respectively.
+In relation to this loan portfolio, the Financial Group has committed to assume all credit risks in the event of noncompliance with the terms agreed with Exim-Bank regarding the documentation of each loan.
+However, management considers that the possibility of a refund to Exim-Bank is unlikely. - c.
+Commitment As of December 31, 2019 and 2018 the Financial Group has service contracts (to receive), related to its operation, which represent less than 3.4% and 5.4%, respectively of expenses, which are part of the Financial Group's current expenses.

-27. Memorandum accounts
+28. Memorandum accounts

-Memorandum accounts are not included in the balance sheets and only the memorandum accounts in which transactions directly related to the balance sheets were reviewed by external auditors, such as collateral received in guarantee by the Institution, loan commitments, collateral received and sold or delivered in guarantee and accrued interest not collected of non-performing portfolio.
-In addition to the memorandum accounts mentioned above, the Institution also has the following:
+Memorandum accounts are not included in the consolidated balance sheets and only the memorandum accounts in which transactions directly related to the consolidated balance sheets were reviewed by external auditors, such as: customer banks, customer securities in custody, customer repurchase agreements, customer loan securities transactions, customer collateral received in guarantee, customer transactions of purchase or sale derivatives, contingent assets and liabilities and collateral received and sold or delivered in guarantee.

+a.
+In addition to the order accounts mentioned above, the Financial Group has the following: